openwrt/packages/net/adblock/files/README.md

 * install the packages with _opkg install <...>_ as described above

 ## Tweaks
-* to process & store all blocklist sources at once it might helpful to enlarge your temp directory with a swap partition => see [openwrt wiki](https://wiki.openwrt.org/doc/uci/fstab) for further details
+* **storage:** to process & store all blocklist sources at once it might helpful to enlarge your temp directory with a swap partition => see [openwrt wiki](https://wiki.openwrt.org/doc/uci/fstab) for further details
-* add domain white- or blacklist entries to always-allow or -deny certain (sub) domains, by default both lists are located in _/etc/adblock_.
+* **white-/blacklist:** add domain white- or blacklist entries to always-allow or -deny certain (sub) domains, by default both lists are located in _/etc/adblock_.
 Please add one domain per line - ip addresses, wildcards & regex are _not_ allowed (see example below)
-* enable the backup/restore feature, to restore automatically the latest stable backup of your adblock lists in case of any (partial) processing error (i.e. a single blocklist source is down).
+* **backup/restore:** enable the backup/restore feature, to restore automatically the latest compressed backup of your adblock lists in case of any processing error (i.e. a single blocklist source is down).
 Please use an (external) solid partition and _not_ your volatile router temp directory for this
-* for a scheduled call of the adblock service via _/etc/init.d/adblock start_ add an appropriate crontab entry (see example below)
+* **list updates:** for a scheduled call of the adblock service add an appropriate crontab entry (see example below)
-* in case of any script runtime errors, you should enable script debugging: for this please change the 'DEBUG' variable in the header of _/usr/bin/adblock-update.sh_ from '0' to '1' and start this script afterwards (without any parameter)
-* you could add new blocklist sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
+* **new list sources:** you could add new blocklist sources on your own via uci config, all you need is a source url and an awk one-liner (see example below)
+* **AP mode:** in AP mode adblock uses automatically the local router ip as nullip address.
+To make sure that your LuCI interface will be still accessible, please change the local uhttpd instance to ports <> 80/443 (see example below)
+* **debugging:** for script debugging please change the 'DEBUG' variable in the header of _/usr/bin/adblock-update.sh_ from '0' to '1' and start this script directly (without any parameters)

 ## Further adblock config options
 * usually the adblock autodetection works quite well and no manual config overrides are needed, all options apply to the 'global' config section: